great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 Manual Steps
 =============

+The following Checkpoints must be upgraded manually, due to using the old Checkpoint format, which is being deprecated:

+    - Checkpoints: test_v2_checkpoint

 The following Data Sources must be upgraded manually, due to using the old Datasource format, which is being deprecated: